14th Canadian Hussars: Formation and structure

+The regiment had its roots in the Militia component of the 14th Canadian Hussars.
+It had fostered an Active Service regiment in 1941, and its members joined with other reconnaissance personnel in England to form 8 Recce.

 Following the pattern used in the Reconnaissance Corps of the British Army, 8 Recce was composed of a regimental headquarters (officially 26 men of all ranks at full strength), one headquarters squadron (222 men of all ranks) and three reconnaissance squadrons identified by the letters 'A', 'B' and 'C' (191 men each of all ranks).
 The Headquarters Squadron contained a squadron headquarters (6 men), an administrative troop (44 men), a signal troop (40 men), an anti-aircraft troop (9 men), an anti-tank troop (79 men) and a mortar troop (44 men).

 Each of the three reconnaissance squadrons was composed of a squadron headquarters (36 men), three scout troops (38 men each) and one assault troop (41 men).
 The 12 troops in the reconnaissance squadrons were numbered, with Troops 1 to 4 in 'A' Squadron, Troops 5 to 8 in 'B' Squadron, and Troops 9 to 12 in 'C' Squadron.
 Troops 4, 8 and 12 were the assault troops.
 A reconnaissance squadron was commanded by a major assisted by a captain.

 A scout troop comprised one reconnaissance section and two carrier sections.
 Each scout troop (38 men of all ranks) would usually be commanded by a lieutenant assisted by a second lieutenant.
 An assault troop (about 41 men of all ranks) contained four assault sections (8 men each).
 Each assault troop was commanded by a lieutenant assisted by a sergeant.

 The nominal strength of the regiment was 42 officers, 71 non-commissioned officers and 708 other ranks for a total of 821 men of all ranks.